juliettef/IconFontCppHeaders/README.md

 Each header contains defines for one font, with each icon code point defined as ICON_*, along with the min and max code points for font loading purposes.

+In addition the python script can be used to convert ttf font files to C and C++ headers.
+Each ttf icon font file is converted to a C and C++ header file containing a single array of bytes.
+To enable conversion, run the GenerateIconFontCppHeaders.py script with 'ttf2headerC = True'.

 ## Icon Fonts

 ### [Font Awesome](https://fontawesome.com)